-The ρ^0 meson has spin 1, and the π^0 meson has spin 0.
-Therefore, if the decay were to occur, the two π^0 mesons would have to be in an l=1 orbital state in order to conserve angular momentum.
-However, an l=1 state has odd parity, which is an antisymmetric space function.
-(For a system of two particles, the parity and symmetry of the space function are the same, because reflecting a spin through the origin leaves it unchanged, so the parity of a spin function is always positive).
+7.4 The ρ^0 meson has spin 1, and the π^0 meson has spin 0.
+Therefore, if the decay were to occur, the two π^0 mesons would have to be in an L=1 orbital state in order to conserve angular momentum.
+However, an L=1 state has odd parity, which is an antisymmetric space function.
+(For a system of two particles, the parity and symmetry of the space function are the same, because reflecting the wave function through the origin interchanges the two particles.
+Reflecting a spin through the origin leaves it unchanged, so the parity of a spin function is always positive.)
 Since the mesons have zero spin, the spin state function is symmetric.
 Therefore the overall state function is antisymmetric.
-But the π^0 meson is a boson and must have symmetric function.
+But the π^0 meson is a boson and must have a symmetric state function.
 The decay is therefore impossible.

-((Note))

-The left-hand side of $\rho^0 \to \pi^0 + \pi^0$;

-S = 1 for ρ^0 meson.
-The total angular momentum is J = 1
+The left-hand side S = 1 for ρ^0 meson.
+The total angular momentum J = 1 The right-hand side:

-The right-hand side of $\rho^0 \to \pi^0 + \pi^0$;

-$$D_0 \times D_0 = D_0 (S = 0)$$ (symmetric)

-From the total angular momentum conservation, the relative orbital angular momentum is l = 1 (antisymmetric).

-The overall state function is antisymmetric.
-The π^0 meson is a boson and so the overall state function must be symmetric.
-Note that

-$$\eta{\rho^0} = \eta{\pi^0} \eta{\pi^0} (-1)^l = (-1)^l = -1$$
+$$D_0 \times D_0 = D_0 (S = 0)$$ (symmetric) From the total angular momentum conservation: The relative orbital angular momentum is l = 1 (antisymmetric) The overall state function is antisymmetric. p0 meson is a boson and so the overall state function must be symmetric. $$\eta{\rho^0} = \eta{\pi^0} \eta{\pi^0} (-1)^l = (-1)^l$$ REFERENCES - K. Nishijima, Fundamental Particles (W.A.
+Benjamin, 1963). - A. Das and T. Ferbel, Introduction to Nuclear and Particle Physics, 2nd edition (World Scientific, 2005) - S. Gasiorowicz, Quantum Physics, 3rd edition (John Wiley & Sons, 2003). - G.L.
+Squire, Problems in Quantum Mechanics with solutions (Cambridge, 1995). - S. Weinberg, Lecture on Quantum Mechanics (Cambridge, 2013).